 - You can add in more sugar for the sake of consistency and sweetness if desired

 - For a less sweet alternative try mixing up a batch of Swiss or Italian meringue buttercream and flavor with the strawberry reduction.
 Add a tablespoon at a time in until the desired flavor is achieved.
 Add the reduction at the very end a tablespoon at a time until desired taste is reached.

 How do you make strawberry frosting with powdered sugar?

-- Whip up a batch of vanilla buttercream with room temperature butter then add in powdered sugar.
+- Whip up a batch of buttercream with room temperature butter then add in powdered sugar.
 Make sure to sift the sugar, especially if you’re planning on piping as clumps will clog the tips.
 Mix until light and fluffy.

 - Add in the strawberry reduction or strained jam and whip until incorporated.
 Freeze dried strawberries can be crushed into a powder and used to flavor the buttercream as well.

 If You Loved This Recipe Then Try These Out!

 If you’ve tried this frosting out then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!